-However, Guidance Counsellors, because of their specialist training, have a formal role in each of the main areas of guidance, Personal, Social, Educational and Vocational development.It is important to realise that choosing your subject options
+However, Guidance Counsellors, because of their specialist training, have a formal role in each of the main areas of Guidance, these include Personal, Social, Educational and Vocational education and development.

 Personal Counselling: helping students explore their own thoughts and feelings and the choices open to them, in an atmosphere of caare and support.
-Typical issues include relationships with friends and family,anxiety, unhealthy behaviours, bullying and the many challenges of growing up.
+Typical issues include: relationships with friends and family,anxiety, unhealthy behaviours, bullying and the many challenges of growing up.

 Teachers or parents may refer the students or they may self-refer.